The Beginner's Guide to Rabbit Care

 - Standing tense with their mouth open, ears back and teeth bared.

-By knowing what each of your rabbit’s behaviours means, you can be better equipped for how best to handle them.
-If they’re worried, try and find the root cause.
-This could be anything from other pets or children in the home, loud noises such as building work, or even just that they are shy and would rather not be handled.
+Knowing what each of your rabbits’ behaviours means can better equip you to handle them.
+If they’re worried, try to find the root cause.
+This could be anything from other pets or children in the home to loud noises such as building work, or even just that they are shy and would rather not be handled.

 Rabbits are highly social, intelligent and active.
 In general, they need plenty of space to run, toys to stop them from getting bored and should be kept in at least a pair to meet their emotional needs.
-Their diet is also important, as it not only gives them the nutrients they need but helps to keep their teeth worn down.
-For this, they need plenty of fibre in the form of grass or hay, as well as leafy greens and pellets.
-They can be shy creatures, but once you have gained their trust with a little patience, they are friendly and loving.
+Their diet is also important, as it gives them the nutrients they need and helps keep their teeth worn down.
+For this, they need plenty of fibre in the form of grass or hay, leafy greens and pellets.
+They can be shy creatures, but once you have gained their trust with a bit of patience, they are friendly and loving.

 This post is an opinion and should only be used as a guide.
 You should discuss any change to your pet’s care or lifestyle thoroughly with your vet before starting any program or treatment.